-George Michael on why Wham! co-star ‘dissuaded’ him from coming out in 1983
+George Michael on why Wham! bandmate ‘dissuaded’ him from coming out in 1983

 “Once I realised this was a part of my sexuality I couldn’t ignore, I went to come out to Andrew,” Michael said.
 However, after he did so, Ridgeley and Kemp suggested he keep his sexuality a secret, which made the singer “lose his nerve”.

 He explained: “I said I was gonna talk to my mum and dad and was persuaded, in no uncertain terms, that it really wasn't the best idea.
-I don’t think they were trying to proect my career or their careers – I think they were literally just thinking of my dad.”
+I don’t think they were trying to protect my career or their careers – I think they were literally just thinking of my dad.”

 Ridgeley confirmed: “We felt, you know, that he just couldn’t tell his dad.”

-Michael, who described it as a “pivotal” time in his life, acknolweged that his close friends might have been “the wrong people to ask” for advice on the subject, stating: “The three of us were so close at the time, but the point being I'd really, really asked the wrong people.”
+Michael, who described it as a “pivotal” time in his life, acknowledged that his close friends might have been “the wrong people to ask” for advice on the subject, stating: “The three of us were so close at the time, but the point being I'd really, really asked the wrong people.”

 Enjoy unlimited access to 70 million ad-free songs and podcasts with Amazon Music